biolab/orange2/docs/tutorial/rst/association_rules.rst

 Orange includes an optimized version of the algorithm that works on tabular data).
-For number of reasons (but mostly for convenience) association rules should be constructed and managed through the interface provided by `orngAssoc.htm`_.
+For number of reasons (but mostly for convenience) association rules should be constructed and managed through the interface provided by :py:mod:`Orange.associate`.
 As implemented in Orange, association rules construction procedure does not handle continuous attributes, so make sure that your data is categorized.
 Also, class variables are treated just like attributes.
-For examples in this tutorial, we will use data from the data set `imports-85.tab`_, which surveys different types of cars and lists their characteristics.
+For examples in this tutorial, we will use data from the data set :download:`imports-85.tab <code/imports-85.tab>`, which surveys different types of cars and lists their characteristics.
 We will use only first ten attributes from this data set and categorize them so three equally populated intervals will be created for each